Did you know that individuals with cerebral palsy are more likely to develop heart problems in adulthood than the general population?

-Cerebral Palsy and Heart Problems
+Can Cerebral Palsy Cause Heart Problems?

 Poor heart health will affect all organ systems.
 The heart pumps oxygen-rich blood throughout the body, and oxygen fuels cellular activity, which allows the body to function efficiently.
+Vitamins, minerals, glucose, and other essential nutrients are also carried in the bloodstream throughout the body.

 Without sufficient blood supply, organ systems will start to dysfunction and ultimately shut down.